-LPL Financial Holdings Inc. 75 State Street Boston, MA 02109
+LPL Financial Holdings Inc. 75 State Street Boston, MA 02109 Attn: Investor Relations

-Our committee charters, our Corporate Governance Guidelines, and our Code of Conduct are also available on our website at www.lpl.com.
+Our Annual Report, committee charters, Corporate Governance Guidelines, and Code of Conduct are also available on our website at www.lpl.com.
 If we make substantive amendments to, or grant waivers from, the Code of Conduct for certain of our executive officers, we will disclose the nature of such amendment or waiver on our website or in a current report on Form 8-K.